An original theory or New Hypothesis regarding the Expansion of the Universe.

 proposal of uncertainty, a principle that is basic to

-physically impossible to measure the exact position as well as the exact
+it is physically impossible to measure the exact position as well as the

-momentum of a particle at the same time.
-The more precisely one quantity is
+exact momentum of a particle at the same time.
+The more precisely one

-measured, the less precisely the other is known.
-This quantum fluctuation
+quantity is measured, the less precisely the other is known.
+This

-manifests as small discrepancies and not an absolutely uniform CMB.
+quantum fluctuation manifests as small discrepancies and not an

 Can far‑flung galaxies affect us